 We are affiliated to Scottish Swimming and the West District.

 Our aims as a club is to ensure firstly, that we give all children the best start in life by teaching them to be safe in the water.
-Secondly, is to ensure that all swimmers within the club can achieve their potential within our structure, no matter what that this.
+Secondly, is to ensure that all swimmers within the club can achieve their potential within our structure, no matter what that this may be.